After seeing the Sandwich Poster outside of Lucky Eat's shop, I got very excited. A Cuban Sandwich? In Taiwan? That sounded like a dream come true!

 Believe it or not, I still wanted to give their Cuban Sandwich a try.
 So, finally the sandwich was delivered to my table and it was the moment of truth.
 I took the first bite and... it... was... really... bad.
 I have never said that about a restaurant meal before.
 Yet, it might have been the unsanitary way the Chef was treating my food.
 He might have been more focused on eating his own sandwich than making mine.

-The answer is NO!!
-If I was in a desert and starving, and someone handed me a sandwich with a Lucky Eat label on it, I would turn it down.
+The answer is a resounding NO!!
+If I was on a desert isle and starving, and someone handed me a sandwich with a Lucky Eat label on it, I would turn it down.
 That's how bad the sandwich is.